What is the Early Intervention (EI) Program?

 Important Milestones in Your Child's Development from Birth to Five Years of Age

 How your child plays, learns, speaks, acts, and moves offers important clues about your child’s development.
 Developmental milestones are things most children can do by a certain age.
 Check the milestones your child has reached by the end of 2 months.
-Take this with you and talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.
+Talk with your child’s doctor at every visit about the milestones your child has reached and what to expect next.

-- The Pulse is a virtual website created to help caregivers and professionals meet their child’s needs and outcomes.
-The Pulse is filled with resource materials which families and/or professionals may find helpful in addressing a child’s area(s) of need and/or diagnosis.
-These resources were designed by Early Intervention (EI) specialists as well as by a family who has moved through the EI process.
-The goal is to empower caregivers and professionals, to allow easy access and to provide a user friendly format for information access.
+The Pulse is a virtual website created to help caregivers and professionals meet their child’s needs and outcomes.
+The Pulse is filled with resource materials which families and professionals may find helpful in addressing a child’s area(s) of need or diagnosis.
+These resources were designed by Early Intervention (EI) specialists as well as by a family who moved through the EI process.
+The goal is to empower caregivers and professionals, to allow easy access, and to provide a user-friendly format to find information.

 Early Intervention Program